l3p-cv/lost/docs/docs/developing_pipelines/lost_cli.md

 # LOST CLI

-# Login to a Docker Container
+## Login to a Docker Container

-In order to use the LOST command line interface, you need to login to a lost docker container:
+In order to use the LOST command line interface, you need to login to a lost docker container like this:

 > ``` bash
 > # Log in to the docker container.